 The only way to treat oral cancer is with surgery.
 Your doctor will remove the cancerous section of your mouth and will then get you started on radiation therapy or chemotherapy to destroy any other cancerous cells in your body.

-If you have any questions about oral cancer in Woodburn, Oregon, or if you’re interested in knowing more, please call 503.980.4657 today and schedule an appointment with your dentist, Dr. Ken Waddell.
+If you have any questions about oral cancer in Woodburn, Oregon, or if you’re interested in knowing more, please call 503.980.4657 today and schedule an appointment with your dentist, Dr. Don Chen.
 We also encourage you to give us a call if you’re interested in taking advantage of the oral cancer screening treatment we offer at our office.
 We are happy to help you!